Dixon Surveillance Video Shows Man Ask ‘How Much For The Little Girl?’

 “And I ran after him and gave him a few choice words and let him know ‘don’t come back near my daughter or my store,’” Porto said.

 Porto also called the police.
 Officers questioned the man who would not give his name.
-They let him go, determining he broke no laws.READ MORE: Arrest Made In Connection With Shooting Death Outside Elk Grove Hotel
+They let him go, determining he broke no laws.READ MORE: Manteca’s New Great Wolf Lodge Indoor Waterpark, Delayed By Pandemic, Now Open

 Dixon police Lieutenant Mike Tegeler says all Dixon officers are aware of the man and have a picture of him.